 A Complainant may choose to report at any time, as long as the Complainant or the Respondent remain enrolled or employed by the university.

 Certain forms of sexual misconduct, domestic violence (family violence), dating violence, and stalking may be a violation of the statutes of the State of Texas.
 Complainants, therefore, may have certain legal rights with regard to criminal and civil action.

-The Title IX Coordinator or designee will inform the Complainant of the LCU Title IX process before beginning an investigation.
-Title IX investigations should be completed within 60 days from the date of the original complaint.
+The Title IX Coordinator or designee will inform the Complainant of the LCU Title IX process including their rights and responsibilities, confidentiality, retaliation, and interim measures.
+The complainant will also receive all information in writing or through electronic communication.
+Title IX investigations should be completed within a reasonable and timely manner.
 The Title IX investigation should not be significantly delayed by any law enforcement investigation.